Tiger Cub Developments Sherwood Ranger: Design and development

 The Sherwood Ranger first flew in 1992.
 Several versions of the Ranger have been built, with different maximum take-off weights (MTOW) and engines.
-The early aircraft were built as the LW variant, with a MTOW of 390 kk (860 lb) and with engines in the 37-49 kW (50-65 hp) power range.
+The early aircraft were built as the LW variant, with a MTOW of 390 kg (860 lb) and with engines in the 37-49 kW (50-65 hp) power range.
 Engines fitted include the 48 kW Rotax 532, the similar 48 kW Rotax 582 two cylinder two stroke engine and the 64 kW Jabiru 2200 flat four.
 Some were later built as, or upgraded to, an MTOW of 450 kg, the ST variant standard.
 Some of these use the Rotax 582 or Jabiru engines and one is fitted with a BMW RS1100.
 The LW is no longer offered but the ST is available for building from plans, kit or quick build kit.
 The XP variant has short span wing (7.07 m to provide aerobatic capability and can be fitted with engines rated up to 75 kW.

 Twelve Sherwood Rangers kits were produced by TCD until the death of Russ Light, after which the company ceased to trade.
 TLAC acquired the rights in 2007, flew their first prototype on 31 July 2009 and in 2010 were working on an XP prototype with the target of aerobatic approval.